bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 unified package management on Windows.

-One thing to keep in mind about installing eggs and gems is that some of them are implemented in C(usually for performance reasons) and are locally built prior to their installation - an operation bound to fail if you don't have a C compiler installed.
+One thing to keep in mind about installing eggs and gems is that some of them are implemented in C (usually for performance reasons) and are locally built prior to their installation - an operation bound to fail if you don't have a C compiler installed.

 ## Misc

-In terms of performance of the default interpreters CPython and MRI Ruby Python is the clear winner.
-One should note, however, is that there are many how quality implementation of Ruby and Python for different platforms where the performance situation differs wildly.
+In terms of performance of the default interpreters CPython and MRI Ruby, Python is the clear winner.
+One should note, however, that there are many how quality implementation of Ruby and Python for different platforms where the performance situation differs wildly.
 For instance Jython is much slower that JRuby.
-With the addition of invoke_dynamic in JDK7(basically bytecode level support for dynamic method dispatch) the performance of JRuby and Jython could potentially be improved greatly.
+With the addition of `invoke_dynamic` in JDK7 (basically bytecode level support for dynamic method dispatch) the performance of JRuby and Jython could potentially be improved greatly.